nextcloud/collectives/README.md

 4. Compile NodeJS assets by running `npm run build`

 Afterwards, you can enable the app from the Nextcloud app management menu.

+## Development Background: Circle and user management

+In Nextcloud, every file/folder is owned by a user.
+Even when shared with a circle, the ultimate power over this object remains at the owner user.In collective workflows, this leads to several problems.
+Instead of individual users, we want the documents to be owned and maintained by the collective.
+Since this concept is unsupported by the Nextcloud and Circles per default, we decided to implement it on our own.

+Creating a new wiki internally does the following:

+1. Create a vehicle user `wiki@<NAME>@<UUID>` (with random UUID as password)
+2. Create a vehicle circle `wiki@<NAME>@<UUID>` with the vehicle user as owner
+3. Create a wiki folder `wiki_<NAME>` with the vehicle user as owner
+4. Share the wiki folder with the vehicle circle

+TODO:
+* Add support to rename and delete wikis
+* Add support to maintain circle members (and their privilege level?)

 ## Maintainers